Paradise Reality Check

 Quite simply, they are universally inconsistent and vary considerably from country to country and even at times resort areas.
 Some are based on the extent of facilities so you get extra points for the number of lifts, on-site restaurant choice, size of the ballroom and car park – all things of little interest to clients looking for a smaller quality boutique hotel where personalised attention is more important than extensive facilities.
 Also, some star gradings are politically influenced.
 It can depend on who the owner knows and what brown envelopes have changed hands or maybe at least how many free nights have been given out!

 All of the hotels suggested by Chic on our website are at the very least superior first class in our estimation, with at least 50% moving into deluxe.
 Some are deliberately quirky and rejoice in their “marmite“ appeal.
 We do not buy into 7 Star hotel rubbish.
 These stars are usually self-awarded by the hotels own PR department and then simply elevate something mediocre into an unrealistic level.
-We tend to be much more critical than most, so hotels we describe as a superior first class are frequently referred to as deluxe or 5 star by many others, but we prefer surprises to be good ones.
+We tend to be much more critical than most, so hotels we describe as a superior first class are frequently referred to as deluxe or 5 stars by many others, but we prefer surprises to be good ones.

 We are well travelled and would be happy to discuss hotels based on your specific requirements.
 In the course of a year, we visit so many and we only select those that we think offer us real value rather than just being selected to meet a budget.
 As a company, we have decided not to offer a level below superior first class.
 This is not what is expected of us from our many repeat clients or travel agent partners.
 We are known as a quality innovative tour operator, frequently introducing hotels into the Uk market long before many of our competitors.